harshulgandhi/salesfast/Catalog.md

     <td style="border: solid 1px black;">
       <ul>
         <li>As soon as SalesRep enters "Prospecting" as status for a physician, and possible date of next meeting, system sets a reminder for that SalesRep with notification to be sent 2 days before the next meeting.
 Notification will contain all the details from previous meeting.</li>
-        <li>For "Lost" physicians, system notifys the SalesRep as soon as a new medicine is released by R&D. Physician might be interested in this new product and SalesRep will try to convert him/her to a customer.</li>
+        <li>For "Lost" physicians, system notify s the SalesRep as soon as a new medicine is released by R&D. Physician might be interested in this new product and SalesRep will try to convert him/her to a customer.</li>
       </ul>
     </td>
   </tr>

   <tr>
     <td style="border: solid 1px black;">9.</td>
-    <td style="border: solid 1px black;">Automatic emails to "Prescribing" and "Prospecting" customers on specail ocassions</td>
+    <td style="border: solid 1px black;">Automatic emails to "Prescribing" and "Prospecting" customers on special occasions</td>
-    <td style="border: solid 1px black;">There will be many email templates for festive ocassions and other special ocassions in SalesFast.
+    <td style="border: solid 1px black;">There will be many email templates for festive occasions and other special occasions in SalesFast.
 SalesRep can use any of these and setup an automatic email disbursing pipeline through which emails will be sent to "Prescribing" and/or "Prospecting" physicians.
-These emails will be sent on festivals and other ocassions like anniversary of a physician.
+These emails will be sent on festivals and other occasions like anniversary of a physician.
     </td>
   </tr>